GameServerManagers/LinuxGSM/CONTRIBUTING.md

 * **Check for existing** [**game server requests**](https://github.com/GameServerManagers/LinuxGSM/labels/type%3A%20game%20server%20request) to see if the new game server has already been suggested.
 If it has **and if the new game server is still open**, give it a thumbs up instead of opening a new one.

-#### How Do I Submit A (Good) Feature Suggestion?

-Features are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-Create an issue and provide the following information by filling in [the issues form](https://github.com/GameServerManagers/LinuxGSM/issues/new/choose).

-* **Use a clear and descriptive title** for the issue to identify the problem.
-* **Complete the user story** to give a summary of the issue.
-* **Provide basic info** to help us understand the context of the enhancement.
-* **Provide further info** to give specifics and more detail.
-* **Provide any further reading** materials that might assist in developing the enhancement.

 ### 🎮 Game Server Specific Issues

 LinuxGSM is a management script that acts as a wrapper around game servers.
 These game servers are developed by different game developers such as Valve, Epic and Facepunch to name a few.